PascalBod/IMTAtlantique-2023/README.md

   * How to exchange data between asynchronous code, and to synchronize: the main task waits for messages sent by two other tasks.
 Every message contains a counter
   * Additionally: how to serialize events

+##### Exercise 4

+Create a copy of 'O5-messageQueue' and modify it so that you can let the two tasks use the same function.
+In other words, instead of having two very similar `task1` and `task2` functions, you'll have only one function.
+But the application will still start two tasks, one sending `MSG_TASK1` messages and the other one sending `MSG_TASK2` messages.

 ### Session 4a - 11-Jan - Software - part 2

 Presentation of some sample code